Combined authorities and combined county authorities: Devon and Torbay

 In early 2022, Devon, Plymouth and Torbay was selected as one of nine pilot areas in England by the UK government in the Levelling Up White Paper for "County Deal" negotiations.
 However, Plymouth City Council decided to withdraw from the deal in November 2023.
-Devon and Torbay proceeded without Plymouth with a joint proposal for a Level 2 Devolution Deal, a Combined Authority without a directly elected mayor.
+Devon and Torbay proceeded without Plymouth with a joint proposal for a Level 2 Devolution Deal, a CCA without a directly elected mayor.
 The deal was approved by both Devon County Council and Torbay Council and submitted to the Secretary of State for approval in early May 2024.
-The Devon and Torbay Combined County Authority was formally approved in September 2024 following parliamentary approval.
-There are provisions to expand the membership should Plymouth City Council join the DTCCA in the future, and in February 2025 Plymouth, Devon and Torbay Councils agreed to explore the creation of a Mayoral Authority, which would supersede the non-mayoral Combined County Authority.
+The Devon and Torbay Combined County Authority was formally approved in September 2024.
+There are provisions to expand the membership should Plymouth City Council join this CCA in the future, and in February 2025 Plymouth, Devon and Torbay Councils agreed to explore the creation of a mayoral CCA, which would supersede the non-mayoral CCA.